 For current space flight missions, NASA has the ability to return blood and urine samples to the ground for testing and evaluation.
 For long-duration space missions, it will not be possible for ground testing of these flight samples.
-There is a need to evaluate if Commercial-Off-the-Shelf (COTS) medical devices, which can assay biologic fluids, function correctly in microgravity.
+There is a need to evaluate if Commercial-Off-the-Shelf (COTS) medical devices capable of assaying biologic fluids will function correctly in microgravity.

 ++ -- View more

 The rHealth ONE platform will be certified for flight using the International Space Station (ISS) COTS process.
-Thee vendor will perform minor modifications to the device to conform to flight certification requirements and to ensure ease of use for the crew (simpler fluid capture/containment and minimal user interaction).
+The vendor will perform minor modifications to the device to conform to flight certification requirements and to ensure ease of use for the crew (simpler fluid capture/containment and minimal user interaction).
 The flight device will demonstrate detection of a variety of relevant particulate matter in a control solution that is representative of blood cells and rHEALTH’s proprietary nanostrips for soluble analytes.
-Those flight measurements will be compared to simultaneous ground measurements taken of the same batched control solution.
-The on-orbit demonstration will show that the rHealth ONE operates nominally in the microgravity environment.
+Those flight measurements will be compared to ground measurements taken of the same batched control solution.
+It is expected that the on-orbit demonstration will show that the rHealth ONE operates nominally in the microgravity environment.

 This study is in progress.
 Results will be available at a later date.